cartpauj/show-login/README.md

 ### Security Recommendations

 1. Always use HTTPS in production
-2. Consider adding CAPTCHA for additional security
+2. Enable Cloudflare Turnstile for CAPTCHA protection (see Turnstile Integration section)
-3. Enable two-factor authentication
+3. Enable two-factor authentication via hooks (see Two-Factor Authentication Integration section)
-4. Monitor failed login attempts
+4. Monitor failed login attempts using action hooks
 5. Keep WordPress and plugins updated
+6. Consider lowering rate limit thresholds for high-security sites

 ## Troubleshooting

 ### Popup doesn't appear

 - Verify user is logged out
-- Check URL has `?sl=true` or `&sl=true`
+- Check URL has one of: `?sl=true`, `?sl=1`, `?show_login=true`, or `?show_login=1`
 - Check JavaScript console for errors
 - Verify plugin is activated

+### Turnstile widget not showing

+- Verify Simple Cloudflare Turnstile plugin is installed and activated
+- Check that Turnstile keys are configured in **Settings > Turnstile**
+- Check JavaScript console for Turnstile API loading errors
+- Verify user is not whitelisted in Turnstile settings
+- **Note:** If using invisible mode (`appearance: execute`), the widget is intentionally hidden - verification happens automatically on submit

+### Turnstile validation always failing

+- Verify both Site Key and Secret Key are correct in Turnstile settings
+- Check that keys match the domain (Turnstile keys are domain-specific)
+- Ensure server can make outbound HTTPS requests to `challenges.cloudflare.com`
+- Check for JavaScript errors preventing Turnstile from loading
+- Test with a different browser or incognito mode

 ### Redirect not working after login